filvan/GDPR_navigator_2/README.md

 The next step was setting up the adjacency matrix.

+### Visualization

-Inorder to display the adjacency matrix as a directed graph, I had to import NetworkX to create the nodes and edges and also import matplotlib to be able to display the graph.
-Inorder to work with these packages and be able to view the graph you can follow the download instructions from NetworkX for your machine here: https://networkx.org/documentation/stable/install.html .
-You can also follow the download instructions for matplotlib for your machine here: https://matplotlib.org/stable/install/index.html .
+In order to display the adjacency matrix as a directed graph, I had to import `NetworkX` to create the nodes and edges and also import `matplotlib` to be able to display the graph.
+In order to work with these packages and be able to view the graph you can follow the download instructions from NetworkX for your machine here: https://networkx.org/documentation/stable/install.html.
+You can also follow the download instructions for matplotlib for your machine here: https://matplotlib.org/stable/install/index.html.
 Once downloaded and running the code, the directed graph will appear in a new window.
-The home button on the new window is to reset the view, the arrows are to toggle different views you have activated before, the axis button to to move around the graph, the magnifying glass is a zoom in button in which you create a square around the are you want to zoom in on, and finally the save figure to save the figure to your local machine.
+The home button on the new window is to reset the view, the arrows are to toggle different views you have activated before, the axis button to move around the graph, the magnifying glass is a zoom-in button in which you create a square around the area you want to zoom-in on, and finally the save figure to save the figure to your local machine.

 ## Credits